AugustUnderground/nocolor.nvim/README.md

 ## Lightswitch

-Switch between light and dark mode on the fly with the `:Light` and `:Dark` commands, or toggle with `:LightSwitch`
+Switch between light and dark mode on the fly with the `:Light` and `:Dark` commands, or toggle with `:LightSwitch`.